binaryage/xrefresh/index.md

 In Interenet Explorer 7 you can find XRefresh icon in the tools in the top right corner (the icon may be hidden in the chevron section).
 <img src="/images/ie7toolbar.png" width="306" height="46">

 The icon reflects the connection status.
-You may click it to open XRefresh> Panel
+You may click it to open XRefresh Panel
 <img src="/images/ie7console.png" width="392" height="136">

 ## Installation on OSX

-Install [Firebug 1.3][firebug] and then install [XRefresh Addon][addon].
+Install [Firebug 1.4][firebug] and then install [XRefresh Addon][addon].

 Execute ``sudo gem install xrefresh-server``.